Chart Color Schemes

 Infrastructure

-Gowrie has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Gowrie has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects expected to influence the region: Wanniassa Hills Primary School Modernisation, Erindale Group Centre Master Plan Implementation Stage 1, The Valley Ponds - Wanniassa, and Canberra Light Rail Stage 4 - Woden to Tuggeranong.
-Relevant details are provided below.
+AreaSearch identified three projects likely affecting the area: Wanniassa Hills Primary School Modernisation, Erindale Group Centre Master Plan Implementation - Stage 1, The Valley Ponds - Wanniassa, and Canberra Light Rail Stage 4 - Woden to Tuggeranong.

 Professional plan users can use the search below to filter and access additional projects.